Sazid60/PH-UNIVERSITY-PART-3/Readme.md

 ## 13-11 Dynamically update both primitive & non primitive fields

 - for data get update and delete (for user end we will use generated id)

+- Primitive field gets muted when updated
+- But its not allowed to muted non-primitive field because if we muted it will be replaced
+- we can do this by frontend but its not right so we will do it by backend
+- We will tell frontend to send data according to model
+- We ask for specific field data so that all the data do not come and do not bother bandwidth much

+- We will not update password with all. we will update password in different route